DanielGG24/SoftUni---CSharp---Basics/README.md

 # Softuni-CSharp(C#) - Basics
-All of my SoftUni homework, exercises and projects.
+All of my SoftUni homework from labs and exercises and projects.